backstrap/backstrap/README.md

 	});

 will give you a zebra-striped, bordered, condensed, responsive table with hover highlighting.

+The "columns" parameter allows you to describe each column, including title, content, width, className and headingClassName properties (the column's heading cell will use className if headingClassName is not specified.)

 #### TextArea